FluxOfPingIntegers/congo_api/README.md

-Congo API
+## Congo API

-This is a RESTful API serving JSON data to a javascript game frontend that can be found here: https://github.com/FluxOfPingIntegers/congo_client .
-The models provided by this API are User, Score, Road, and Location.
+This is a RESTful API serving JSON data to a javascript game frontend that can be found [here](https://github.com/FluxOfPingIntegers/congo_client)  The models provided by this API are User, Score, Road, and Location.
 The model associations are as follows:

   A User has many Scores
   A Score belongs to a User